 - Théâtre Claude Debussy.
 This is where all Un Certain Regard screenings premiere.
 It’s also where journalists go to watch In Competition premieres while the industry goers (and those of us who crash) are simultaneously in the Lumière.
 Like Lumière, some of these will be invitation only.
 For others, you’ll have access to the badge holders line.
 At least for the Un Certain Regard screenings, you have a damn good shot.

 - Salle Buñuel and Salle Bazin.
 For most of the festival, these are either showing non-competition films or are hosting director Q&A’s.
-But when that Saturday rolls around, these will also be your ticket into whatever you missed previously in the festival.
-Again, you have access to this.
-Regular cinephiles don’t, at least not without an invitation.
+But when the last day of the festival rolls around and the Palais becomes fully devoted to reprises, these will also be your ticket into whatever you missed previously in the festival.
+You will have access to this.

 Additionally, there are a number of theatres throughout the city which any badge holder can use.
 This one in particular was devoted solely to Young Cinephiles in the three days I was there last year: the Cinema Les Arcades.
-Much like the Soixantième, Buñuel, and Bazin, this was showing Selection and Regard screenings that had premiered earlier at the fest—but, unlike those, it did so for all three days.
-And it has three screens, so your odds of catching something are even better.
+Much like the Soixantième, Buñuel, and Bazin, this was showing Selection and Regard screenings that had premiered earlier at the fest.
+And it has three screens, so your odds of catching something are substantially better here than anywhere else.

 There is one downside to Les Arcades, however.
 This being in France, the French language will always get priority when it comes to subtitles, followed by English.
 A Korean film, e.g., will only have French subtitles baked into the video.
 For all theatres in the Palais, they have installed a second subtitle bar specifically for English, below the actual video frame (see the photo I snapped from a Lumière premiere above).
 This separate bar and projector does not exist at the Arcades, and likely will not exist at most non-Palais theatres.

-What that means for you?
+What does that mean for you?
 If you don’t speak French, you can only use Les Arcades for screenings of A) French films (which get English subtitles), B) English films (for which you won’t need subtitles), or C) whatever other language you happen to comprehend with realtime fluency.3

 I’m only there for three days; what if the film I want to see premiered earlier in the festival?